Om3rr/markdown-to-googleslides/README.md

 This will prompt for authentication and store the credentials in `~/.md2googleslides/credentials.json` for use by the MCP server.

 **Note:** The authentication is stored globally on your system, so you only need to authenticate once regardless of how you run the tools (npx, global install, or local).

+### OAuth Troubleshooting

+If you encounter authentication errors:

+1. **"Invalid client" errors**: Make sure you're using a "Web application" OAuth client, not "Desktop application"
+2. **"Redirect URI mismatch"**: Ensure `http://localhost:3000/oauth/callback` is added to your OAuth client's authorized redirect URIs
+3. **"Invalid scope" errors**: Verify that Google Slides API is enabled in your Google Cloud Console project
+4. **Credential file issues**: Ensure `client_id.json` is properly formatted and contains the `web` configuration section

 ### Using with Cursor